-The Neighborhood Commercial (NC) Zone is designated to provide a range of neighborhood-serving retailandservice establishments to meet the needs of residents in West Carson.
-This zone is ideally suited for the two- to five-acre shopping centers, often anchored by a grocery store, with ancillary goods, services, and restaurants.
+The Neighborhood Commercial (NC) Zone is designated to provide a range of neighborhood-serving retail and service establishments to meet theneedsofresidents in West Carson.
 Please refer to Figure 2.6 for areas designated as NC Zone.

 2.1.6 Unlimited Commercial Zone